-IDGA are delighted to host its annual Air Dominance Summit taking place on May 12-13, 2026, at the Westin Lake Resort & Spa in Las Vegas.
+IDGA are delighted to host its annual Air Dominance Summit taking place on May 12-13, 2026, at the Westin Lake Las Vegas in Henderson, Nevada.

-The summit historically brings together members of the defense aerospace community, including leaders from the US Air Force, the US Navy, allied nations, industry, and academia, to explore the ways in which they are rapidly shaping air superiority, and strategies for the future.
+The summit will bring together members of the defense aerospace community, including leaders from the U.S. Air Force, the U.S. Navy, allied nations, and industry, to explore the ways in which they are rapidly shaping air superiority, and strategies for the future.

 This past May, IDGA hosted the Air Dominance Summit, which featured two days of thought-provoking discussion surrounding the U.S. military's quest for air superiority.
 During the event, attendees came together from across the aerospace defense community, representing the US Air Force, the US Navy, allied nations, industry, and academia.
 Speakers at last year’s summit discussed fifth- and sixth-generation fighter programs, including the F-47, F/A-XX, CCA, FCAS, and GCAP, reflected on ongoing conflicts, and explored innovation in air supremacy.